-In no case shall discharges cause concentrations in any waterbody to exceed 250, 250 and 500 mg/l of chlorides, sulfates and total dissolved solids, respectively, or cause concentrations to exceed the applicable limits in the streams to which they are a tributary, except in accordance with Reg.
-2.306.
+In no case shall discharges cause concentrations in any waterbody to exceed 250, 250 and 500 mg/L of chlorides, sulfates and total dissolved solids, respectively, or cause concentrations to exceed the applicable limits criteria in the streams to which they are a tributary, except in accordance with Regs.
+2.306 and 2.308.
+For lakes and reservoirs applicable at 1.0 meter depth.